Original text by: Marina Belova

 Stitch Types & Limitations

 When your learning to digitize it is very important that you understand what the different stitch types and when they should be used.
 Depending on your level it will depend on what tools you have.

 There are three main categories of stitches in your embroidery digitizing software these stitch types can take form in many different ways.

 The three stitch types includes the run style stitch, satin style stitch and the fill style stitch.
-Lets take a closer look at them and when to use them.
+L

 In this blog we will look at preparing the fabric for your designs, and understanding why you should use a particular type of underlay in building a foundation for the machine embroidery design.